microsoft/GPS-Well-Architected-Partner-Training/2.b Well-Architected Process Guide/README.md

     - [ ] Third and fourth days to analyze the results and write-down the recommendations
     - [ ] Fifth day to present the results to everyone and agree on the next steps

+## Select the type of Assessment you need

+There are two ways of running the assessment:

+* **Fast assessment**: this one is executed with a set of automatic tools to extract the information and to provide you with a quick overview of the assessment results in two simple steps:
+    1. You will fill the [Well-Architected Review][waf-review] connected to your Azure Advisor.
+    2. Once the assessment is done, you will export the results and create a recommendation report using the [Well-Architected Tools][warp]
+* **In-depth assessment**: you will follow the steps of this guide to gather all the needed information and to analyze in-depth every aspect of your architecture in regards to each pillar of the Well-Architected Framework.

+## In-depth Well-Architected Assessment

 ### Define the Rhythm of the Architecture Review

 Establish the rhythm of the architecture review and plan each day.
 Here's an example: